The Top 5 Most Stressful Life Events and How to Handle Them

 Research shows that using this type of framework for roughly five to 10 minutes a day will improve your health, longevity and productivity.
 While this is particularly important following stressful life events, it’s better to make it an everyday habit.

 "Not one of us can’t spare five minutes a day,” Dr. Adan says.
 “It’s a choice for health.”

-University Hospitals Connor Integrative Health Network’s S.M.A.R.T.™ (Stress Management and Resilience Training) Program can provide additional tips and practices for managing even the most stressful life events.
+University Hospitals Connor Whole Health’s S.M.A.R.T.™ (Stress Management and Resilience Training) Program can provide additional tips and practices for managing even the most stressful life events.
 It’s an eight-week series led by experts on stress resilience.